Skip to content

 11. StrikeOut: Strikethrough setting.

-12. ScaleX: Horizontal scaling ratio, 100 indicates the normal ratio.
+12. ScaleX: Horizontal scaling ratio, 100 means normal scale.

 13. ScaleY: Vertical scaling ratio.